 There are two seasons of aurora viewing, kicking off with the darkening skies of autumn (August-September; Dawson City is a great location for aurora viewing at this time of year), and then the winter season, from October to April.
 There are plenty of Northern Lights based tours and activities are on offer, with the majority based out of the Yukon capital of Whitehorse, as well as from some of the Yukon’s famous wilderness lodges (more on those later).
-A lot of operations offer a variety of ways in which to view the Northern Lights (Epic North Tour Experiences is one of the few that also offer custom/bespoke tours), while tNt Nature Connections has a unique canoe-based aurora-viewing experience (see the video below).
-We agree – it sounds brilliant!
+A lot of operations offer a variety of ways in which to view the Northern Lights (Epic North Tour Experiences is one of the few that also offer custom/bespoke tours).

 The aurora is, without doubt, spectacular.
 Whether you visit the Yukon for the winter viewing season or the autumn, devoting a number of days to enjoying the Northern Lights’ distinctive displays is an absolute must (we’d recommend a minimum of three nights to have the best chance of viewing the lights).
 The best thing – and this applies to either viewing season – is that you don’t have to while away the daylight hours waiting for the lights; there are myriad activities on offer during the day, ensuring sure you are further enriched by the Yukon, beyond that famous set of lights.

 From wildlife viewing and ice-fishing, to sled-dog adventures, fat-bike riding, cultural enrichment, and snow-shoeing – not to mention simply enjoying the warmth of a wilderness lodge’s fireplace – a visit to the Yukon in autumn and winter can (and should!) include more than the aurora.